Leokayasen/StackSpace/README.md

 # StackSpace

 ### What is StackSpace?
-Ever heard of Discord?
 StackSpace aims to be a developer-focused equivalent to discord.

 With an intention to have chat, voice and a workspace system, we want to create an environment where developers of all ranges can come together to talk and share in a central place.